johnnyleejy/blockchain-indexing/README.md

 1. Clone project
 2. Run npm install
 3. Run docker-compose up (Image only contains the eventstoredb image)
-4. After your image is up and running, go to http://localhost:2113/web/index.html#/streams and you should see eventstoredb's stream dashboard
+4. After your image is up and running, go to http://localhost:2113/web/index.html#/streams and you should see Eventstoredb's stream dashboard
-5. Install and run Redis (I'm using a microsoft archived version for redis found here: https://github.com/microsoftarchive/redis/releases)
+5. Install and run Redis (I'm using a Microsoft archived version for Redis found here: https://github.com/microsoftarchive/redis/releases)

 ## 2. List of APIs
 1. http://localhost:5000/api/blocks - Retrieves all current blocks from Redis
 2. http://localhost:5000/api/blocks?maxHeight={height} - Retrieves all blocks up to the specified max height
 3. http://localhost:5000/api/blocks/{hash} - Retrieves the block with the specified hash
 4. http://localhost:5000/api/blocks/{height}/transactions - Retrieves the transactions for the block with the specified height
-5. http://localhost:5000/api/blocks/{address}/transactions - Retrieves all trasactions for the specified address
+5. http://localhost:5000/api/blocks/{address}/transactions - Retrieves all transactions for the specified address
 6. http://localhost:5000/api/blocks/invalidate/{height} - Invalidates a block with the specified height
 7. http://localhost:5000/api/blocks/rollback/{height} - Rolls back a block with the specified height back to its previous state